TaylorResearchLab/CFDIKG/HuBMAP_KF_partnership/cavatica_apps/python_scripts/README.md

-# Folder to store the actual python code for each cavatica app
+# Folder to store the python code for each cavatica app